saschazar21/sascha.work/src/posts/2021-02-26_AVIF-and-WebAssembly/index.md

 tldr: Encoding AVIF images in WebAssembly is slow and error-prone.
 Out of aom & rav1e, aom seems to produce a faster and smaller outcome — mainly due to 4:2:0 subsampling.
 ---

-# AVIF in WebAssembly: a comparison of codecs
+# AVIF and WebAssembly: a comparison of codecs

 AVIF is a new image format that's gaining more and more support in web browsers lately.
 It's capable of compressing image files up to **half the size of a JPEG** and save roughly a fifth of the size of a WebP image — all by maintaining a similar image quality (see [Daniel Aleksandersen's article](https://www.ctrl.blog/entry/webp-avif-comparison.html) for a detailed comparison).